 Once you’ve registered, there are three ways to buy in our auctions.

-1. Bidding in the Auction Room or live via our website
+1. Bidding in the Auction Room (except wine and online only sales)or live via our website

 2. Absentee Bidding via a pre sale written bid.